Michelin96/web-scraping-challenge/README.md

     executable_path = {"executable_path": "/usr/local/bin/chromedriver"}
     return Browser("chrome", **executable_path, headless=False)

 * Scraped data is stored in a Mongo Database.
-You will need to have MongoDB inslalled, and the database running.
+You will need to have MongoDB installed, and the database running.
 Additionaly scraping tools include Beautiful Soup and Splinter.

 * Initial webscraping was tested in a Jupyter Notebook file.